How Justin Welsh Built a $1.7M Solo Business in Just 3.5 Years

 He’s staggering his content out across 4-6 weeks.
 This allows him to continue plugging that same issue of the newsletter weeks later, so it’s not just a one-and-done piece of content.

-Each time he posts that future listicle or contrarian take on that topic, he can then plug the newsletter in that social post.
+Each time he posts that future listicle or contrarian take on that topic, he can then plug the newsletter into that social post.

 This drives people back to his website to sign up for the newsletter.